ziadhorat/Plex-Spot/README.md

 ## TODO
 - ARM Support
-- Make favicon configurable via env var (with default)
-- Set Browser page title to env var (Already set for header).
 - JF/Emby Support?
 - Some pagination might be needed to support large libraries.
-- Check if dashboard can be displayed across the page.
 - Poster/Artist cover to be displayed along with IMDB links if available.

 ## Contributing